 Your understanding of the age and sex distribution of your patient panel is augmented by information about the proportion of your visits from each demographic.
-Identifying more intensive users allows tailoring of supports to meet their needs.
+Identifying more intensive users allows supports to be tailored to meet their needs.

 Figure 3: Percentage of males in your panel and their visits to you